 People experiencing OCD are silently living in distress.

-You may be experiencing intrusive thoughts but are unsure if you have OCD because you are not engaging in observable rituals…like the ones we see on TV.
+You may be experiencing intrusive thoughts but are unsure if you have OCD because you are not engaging in observable rituals such as checking doors and locks.
 This is a form of OCD often referred to as “Pure O”.
-With Pure O the compulsion is the repetitive thought and the rituals exist with in your own mind in the form of mental checking or seeking reassurance from yourself.
-This is OCD.
+The truth is, Pure O is OCD and I can show you how to break the patterns and get it under control.

-It is not uncommon for people with OCD have another co occurring disorder.
-People with OCD may also experience depression, panic attacks, generalized anxiety disorder (GAD), eating disorders, hair pulling, body dysmorphic disorder (BDD) and features of perfectionism.
+It is not uncommon for people with OCD have another co-occurring disorder.
+People with OCD may also experience depression, panic attacks, generalized anxiety disorder (GAD), eating disorders, hair pulling, body dysmorphic disorder (BDD) Codependency and features of perfectionism.
 Sometimes a client will seek me out to help with a completely separate issue before we uncover how OCD is contributing to the problem.
+Personally,

 It's time to give me a call.

 While there is no “cure” for OCD, it can be treated with a combination of Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP), both of which I use in my practice to get real results.